Lipid raft: Properties

 Rietveld & Simons related lipid rafts in model membranes to the immiscibility of ordered (Lo phase) and disordered (Ld or Lα phase) liquid phases.
-The cause of this immiscibility is uncertain, but the immiscibility is thought to minimize the free energy between the two phases.
+The cause of this immiscibility is uncertain, but is thought to minimize the free energy between the two phases.
 Studies have shown there is a difference in thickness of the lipid rafts and the surrounding membrane which results in hydrophobic mismatch at the boundary between the two phases.
 This phase height mismatch has been shown to increase line tension which may lead to the formation of larger and more circular raft platforms to minimize the energetic cost of maintaining the rafts as a separate phase.
 Other spontaneous events, such as curvature of the membrane and fusing of small rafts into larger rafts, can also minimize line tension.

 By one early definition of lipid rafts, lipid rafts differ from the rest of the plasma membrane.
 In fact, researchers have hypothesized that the lipid rafts can be extracted from a plasma membrane.
 The extraction would take advantage of lipid raft resistance to non-ionic detergents, such as Triton X-100 or Brij-98 at low temperatures (e.g., 4 °C).
 When such a detergent is added to cells, the fluid membrane will dissolve while the lipid rafts may remain intact and could be extracted.

 Because of their composition and detergent resistance, lipid rafts are also called detergent-insoluble glycolipid-enriched membrane (GEM) complexes or DIGs or Detergent Resistant Membranes (DRMs).
 However the validity of the detergent resistance methodology of membranes has recently been called into question due to ambiguities in the lipids and proteins recovered and the observation that they can also cause solid areas to form where there were none previously.

 Function

 Mediation of substrate presentation.
 Lipid rafts localize palmitoylated proteins away from the disordered region of the plasma membrane.
 Disruption of palmitate mediated localization then allows for exposure of a protein to its binding partner or substrate in the disordered region, an activation mechanism termed substrate presentation.
-For example, a protein is often palmitoylated and binds phosphatidylinositol 4,5-biphosphate (PIP2).
-PIP2 is polyunsaturated and does not reside in lipid rafts.
-When the levels of PIP2 increase in the plasma membrane, the protein trafficks to PIP2 clusters where it can be activated directly by PIP2 (or another molecule that associates with PIP2).
+For example, a protein is often palmitoylated and binds phosphatidylinositol 4,5-biphosphate (PIP_{2}).
+PIP_{2} is polyunsaturated and does not reside in lipid rafts.
+When the levels of PIP_{2} increase in the plasma membrane, the protein trafficks to PIP_{2} clusters where it can be activated directly by PIP_{2} (or another molecule that associates with PIP_{2}).

 It is probable that other functions exist.